By Emily RivasUpdated Feb 17, 2023

 So your kid has traded in his toy trains and cars for Pokémon cards but you don’t know what he’s talking about half the time.
 What is Pokémon?
 What’s a booster pack?
 What’s a trainer?
 And who is this Pikachu fellow he’s always mentioning?
 Your kid will probably always be one step ahead of you in his Pokémon knowledge, but this guide is a good start.

-Pokémon is a Japanese franchise that has been around for more than 20 years (2021 will mark its 25th anniversary!).
+Pokémon is a Japanese franchise that has been around for more than 20 years (2021 marked its 25th anniversary!).
 Short for “pocket monsters,” Pokémon exists as a TV show, a trading card game, video games and toys.
 The Pokémon themselves are creatures that live in the wild or with their owner (as in your kid), referred to as their trainer.
-The trainer’s goal is to “catch them all” and, by all, we mean all 800+ of them.
+The trainer’s goal is to “catch them all” and, by all, we mean all 900+ of them.

 Younger kids (say, JK to grade one) tend to just collect and trade the cards.
 As they learn to read, they may also want to play the trading card game.
 The point of collecting the cards is to build a powerful deck of 60 that will help you win battles against other trainers.
 But your kid might just be interested in collecting the cards he likes best or deems most valuable.
 Each pack of cards is different, so if your kid doesn’t have any cards (or just a couple), you may want to get him started with a theme deck: a pack of 60 cards that comes in a small cardboard box or metal tin.
 Theme decks also come with a coin and cardboard markers that can be used in gameplay when deciding which player goes first or when counting damage, but you can also use die instead.
 Cards also come in booster packs of 10, in tins or blister packs.

-New cards are released every time a new season of the TV show comes out—your kid might refer to this as a new “generation” or “series.”
-The new series usually coincides with the latest video game titles.
-Right now, the trading card game is in its eighth generation, so all of the newer collections of cards will say “Sword & Shield” on the box.
+New cards are typically released every time a new season of the TV show comes out—your kid might refer to this as a new “generation” or "series."
+The new series usually also coincides with the latest video game titles.
+Right now, the trading card game is in its eighth generation, so all of the newer collections of cards will say "Sword & Shield" on the box.
+However, Pokemon is gearing up for the release of its ninth generation, later in 2022.

 In the Pokémon universe, there are three different categories of cards that you’ll find in any given deck: Pokémon character cards, Energy cards and Trainer cards.